-might have them replace those institutions.
-They could be used just for a few select kinds of political problems, perhaps only after some general triggering conditions were satisfied (legislative stalemate through the normal political process, special call by referendum vote, etc.), or perhaps only if those problems satisfied certain criteria of being particularly complex or susceptible to capture.
-They could be used as part of the permanent political structure, or as 'one-off' institutions, perhaps used only to implement significant political reforms.16 Additionally, they could be used just as an oversight mechanism, charged only with making recommendations regarding legislation, or with having some level of veto power over traditional legislative processes.
+It is worth noting that there is a more ambitious and a more modest way of introducing lottocratic elements: one might have them supplement the existing legislative institutions, or one might have them replace those institutions.
+They could be used just for a few select kinds of political problems, perhaps only after some general triggering conditions were satisfied (legislative stalemate through the normal political process, special call by referendum vote, and so on), or perhaps only if those problems satisfied certain criteria of being particularly complex or susceptible to capture.
+They could be used as part of the permanent political structure, or as "one-off" institutions, perhaps used only to implement significant political reforms.
+16 Additionally, they could be used just as an oversight mechanism, charged only with making recommendations regarding legislation, or with having some level of veto power over traditional legislative processes.
 I will discuss the possibility of a full legislative replacement, but as a kind of thought experiment-to get a test case for the advantages and disadvantages of lottocratic institutions in view-not because I think it is obviously the way to go.